-Providers must realise that not all the skills and content within this document can be covered and that by information gathering and understanding your participant needs will steer what aspects you will cover on the programme in specific sessions such as Session 3 - Games with Aims, Session 4 - Information Gathering, Session 5 - Analysis and Evaluation, Sessions 7, 8 and 12 - Coaching Sessions, Session 14 - Performance Analysis and Session 15 - Incident Management.
+Providers must realise that not all the skills and content within this document can be covered and that by information gathering and understanding your participant needs will steer what aspects you will cover on the programme in specific sessions such as Session 3 - Games with Aims, Session 4 - Information Gathering, Session 5 -

+Analysis and Evaluation, Sessions 7, 8 and 12 - Coaching Sessions, Session 14 - Performance Analysis and Session 15 - Incident Management.

-The content within this document will also aid both provider and candidate with reviewing and action planning, as well as establishing their current knowledge and understanding with specific areas that may need developing before their assessment.
+The content within this document will also aid both provider and candidate with reviewing and action planning as well as establishing their current knowledge and understanding with specific areas that may need developing before their assessment.

-Learning Outcomes
+Linked Outcomes

-- Recognise and understand the key components of Freestyle skills; - Understand the key concepts of Freestyle coaching; - Recognise and understand the elements of preparation, delivery and review within a competition environment (linked to the Coaching Scheme).
+- Recognise and understand the key components of Canoe Polo: Skills, (Technique, Tactical, Physiology, Psychological) - Understand the key concepts of Canoe Polo Coaching - Recognise and understand the elements of preparation, delivery and review within a competition environment (linked to the coaching scheme).